breadboard-ai/breadboard/packages/website/src/docs/visual-editor/components.md

 ![The component selector showing all components and kits](/breadboard/static/images/using-the-visual-editor/all-component-selector.png)

-Here we can search for a particular component we're interested in, as well as see short descriptions of what each component offers.
+In the component select we can search for a particular component we're interested in, as well as see short descriptions of what each component offers.

 We can add the component to the board by dragging it from the list into the main area of the Visual Editor.